-See that the price creates a very sharp decrease afterwards and enters a bearish trend.
+See that the price creates a very sharp decrease afterward and enters a bearish trend.
 We need to stay in the trade as long as the price is located below the 50-period SMA.

 The blue channel on the chart displays when the price breaks the 50-day SMA and we close the trade.

 However, this is also a long signal and we enter the market with a new trade, which is bullish.
 We place a stop-loss order below the last major bottom on the chart as shown on the image.

 The price then returns and tests the SMA as a support.
 A bullish bounce appears afterwards, which resumes our bullish hopes.
 The price experiences a few bumps along the way, but the 50 SMA sustains the price action.